 Next, the different kinds of categories, which are 90% U.S. silver coins, .999 fine 1-ounce bullion bars & rounds, large .999 fine bullion bars, and silver rounds.

 U.S. 90% silver coins (known as junk silver), has 90% silver and 10% copper and were produced by the U.S. Mint.
 The premiums range around $2-5.
 They have good liquidity and very easy to sell.
 Though storage poses some issues but is easily recognised.

 .999 Fine Bullion (1 oz Bars and Rounds)

 With plenty of private mints producing pure silver bullions, note that privately minted bullion can be cheaper and come with diverse design patterns, but the government-minted bullion has more authenticity to the silver content.
 The premiums range around $1-5, they have high liquidity, and are easy to store.
 The government-made bullion is more widely recognised than the privately minted bullion.

 Pure Silver Bars (5 oz, 10 oz, 100 oz, and 1 kg)

-Silver rounds are non-monetary bullion objects which are made in same size and shape as bullion coins, and without monetary amounts or government minting indicated on them.
+Silver rounds are non-monetary bullion objects which are made in same size and shape as bullion coins, and without monetary amounts or government, minting indicated on them.
 APMEX (the American Precious Metals Exchange), Sunshine Minting, Inc., Highland Mint, and other firms are into the silver round market.
-Silver rounds have high liquidity and low premiums, and make good investment.
+Silver rounds have high liquidity and low premiums and make a good investment.